 - the very best snorkelling was at the Marine National Park HQ at Pulau Pinang, Redang.

 - the best snorkelling trip sites collectively were at the Perhentians.
-Tioman next.
+Lang Tengah and then Tioman next.

 - best snorkelling off the beach was at the Perhentians and Tioman but Redang and Kapas were not that far behind.